Cyber-Command-Secure-The-Grid/cyber-command-ui/README.md

 * [React](https://react.dev), a popular JavaScript/TypeScript web app framework
 * [Vite](https://vite.dev), a build tool that optimizes production builds and provides instant updates to local servers without reloading pages or wiping application state

+## Third party services used

+* [Avatar Maker](https://avatarmaker.com), a free online avatar maker used to make the character avatars in this game

 ## License
 The code in this project is released under the [GPL-3.0 License](LICENSE).